andrivet/ADVi3pp/.github/code_of_conduct.md

-# CONTRIBUTOR COVENANT CODE OF CONDUCT
+# Contributor Covenant Code of Conduct

 ## Our Pledge